tomyoshida/frap/docs/source/introduction.rst

     MCMC sampling and stochastic variational inference are implemented using the `numpyro <https://num.pyro.ai/en/stable/>`_ package, providing extensibility.

 + Easy to use
-    FRAP is designed to be easy to use in day-to-day research.
+    FRAP is designed to be easy-to-use.
 A few simple lines of Python are enough to obtain results.